Dental Cleaning & Consultation

 - Panoramic X-rays (Cancer and abscess screening, sinus cavities, third molars/wisdom teeth, cysts, and tumors)

 - Hygiene Cleanings (To remove hardened plaque from teeth)

 At Dr. Thomas Sammons and Dr. Ann Laurent Dental Artistry, we are firm believers that preventative management at home in between dental appointments is key to superb dental health.
 Ultimately, the dental health of you and your children is the sum of daily lifestyle choices and habits.
 This is why it is so important to begin dental hygiene early with your children and to remember that it is never too early to start brushing once their teeth come in.

 Making at-home dental hygiene something enjoyable for your children will give them positive experiences that will reduce their risk for dental phobia in the future.
 We cannot over emphasize the importance of a consistent home care routine for you and your family!

 Maintaining Your Beautiful Smile

-–Brush twice daily (at least!) with a fluoride toothpaste.
+Brush twice daily (at least!) with fluoride toothpaste.
 Soft bristles are more gentle to both your tooth structure and to your gums.
 Try holding your toothbrush at a 45* angle and using gentle, circular motions when brushing.

-–Do not rinse wish water after brushing for thirty minutes because it washes off the fluoride from the tooth paste before it can incorporate into your teeth.
+Do not rinse with water after brushing for thirty minutes because it washes off the fluoride from the toothpaste before it can incorporate into your teeth.
 Fluoride helps to protect teeth against cavities.

 Dental sealants are clear coatings applied to the surfaces of molars to prevent the development of tooth decay.
 They work by preventing food and plaque from resting in the grooves and crevices of molars – an area especially susceptible to cavities.
 According to the National Institute of Dental and Craniofacial Research, nearly 1 in 3 U.S. children ages 6 to 12 currently have sealants on their teeth.